Nonac/PIMS/Report/Project_evaluation/README.md

 This work has been impacted by the global pandemic COVID-19, as 3 out of 6 group members went back to China.
-The time lost greatly on not only the long-haul flight but also: trying to constantly refresh airline pages to get precious tickets that were cancelled by others, keeping an eye on the airline announcements on the flight status, queuing up for temperature tests after landing, and 14-day isolation (some were even longer due to close-by passengers on the flight tested positive) in a hotel that only offers basic facilities which means not ideal internet connection nor ideal hardware.
+The time lost greatly on not only the long-haul flight but also: trying to constantly refresh airline pages to get precious tickets that might be cancelled by others, keeping an eye on the airline announcements on the flight status, queuing up for temperature tests after landing, and 14-day isolation (some were even longer due to close-by passengers on the flight tested positive) in a hotel that only offers basic facilities which means not ideal internet connection nor ideal hardware facilities.

 Besides that, the 7-hour time difference made communication harder in 2 ways:
-1 We can only effectively communicate when we were all awake.
-2 Only the members remaining in the UK can participate in lecturers' video meeting because the meetings were held after midnight in China.
+1 We could only effectively communicate when we were all awake.
+2 Only the members remaining in the UK could participate in lecturers' video meeting because the meetings were held after midnight in China.

 Also, due to the censorship in mainland China, the group members have